for Loopsrange Functionrangerangerange Valuesrange function?I have posted homework 6 here.

 ...

-loop works differently from for
+for loop works differently from for loops

 in other computer languages